Course Outline

 Level of instruction: Basic to intermediate

-Intended audience: This course is intended for microbiology bench technicians and technologists, supervisors, and administrators.
+Intended audience: This course is intended for microbiology bench technicians, technologists, supervisors, and administrators.

 Course Description: This course introduces the reader to the different organisms responsible for malarial disease.
-The life cycles of the malarial causing organisms and the vectors of transmission are discussed in detail as well as the clinical manifestations for each type of infection.
-The course presents the current and emerging diagnosis techniques along with current treatment options for malarial disease.
+The life cycles of the malaria-causing organisms and the transmission vectors are discussed in detail, as are the clinical manifestations for each type of infection.
+The course also presents the current and emerging diagnosis techniques and treatment options for malarial disease.

-Reviewer information: Margaret Reinhart MS, MLS(ASCP) is the former MLS Program Director and Senior lecturer in Biological Sciences at the University of the Sciences in Philadelphia PA (now St. Joseph's University) where she taught hematology, clinical immunology, parasitology and other related courses.
-She is also adjunct instructor in Hematology at Pennsylvania Hospital, Philadelphia PA.
-She holds a Master's Degree in Biology and in Health Care Administration.
+Reviewer information: Margaret Reinhart MS, MLS(ASCP) is the former MLS Program Director and Senior lecturer in Biological Sciences at the University of the Sciences in Philadelphia, PA (now St. Joseph's University), where she taught hematology and clinical immunology, parasitology, and other related courses.
+She is also an adjunct instructor in Hematology at Pennsylvania Hospital, Philadelphia, PA.
+She holds a Master's Degree in Biology and Health Care Administration.